sizzoulmane/SerpentsSkull/Chapter1/README.md

   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 All other DCs are left to GM discretion.
 See [level based DCs](https://2e.aonprd.com/Rules.aspx?ID=554) for guidance.
+  - Treasure have not been filled in but a suggestion is the work by [Sithdrummer](https://docs.google.com/spreadsheets/d/1atMQxRgSKBF4xaGR8UK_2yB75FY9n85B/edit?gid=564618612#gid=564618612) this also includes suggestion for DCs and conversions of the backgrounds.
+  - Xp have been provided for the first adventure, but is not planned for book 2-6, for inspiration chack out the work performed by [Sithdrummer](https://docs.google.com/spreadsheets/d/1pwLx-SL_JATb6UBsLm_CYSJMz_D43Zuh/edit?gid=1699113025#gid=1699113025)

 ## Party Levelling Milestones
 - Level 2: after they've discovered the Jenivere and the Captains log